Linaro/lava/doc/content/admin/basic-tutorials/instance/install.md

 * [docker](#docker)
 * [debian](#debian)

-We advice to use docker image for a first test of LAVA.
+We advise to use docker image for a first test of LAVA.

 For a production instance, both methods would be suitable.

 ## Docker

-In order to install LAVA using the official docker images, we advice to use the provided **docker-compose** file.
+In order to install LAVA using the official docker images, we advise to use the provided **docker-compose** file.

 ### Dependencies